dhakerShiv/contentstack-bulk-publish/README.md

     "contentTypes": ["states", "countries"] // Mention all contentypes to publish },
   "assets"      : {
-    "folder"      : "cs_root", // folder uid, default - cs_root, it has all assets
+    "folder"      : "eo92847dhuhdue38", // folder uid, default - cs_root, it has all assets
     "locales"     :["en-us"],  // Mention all locales in array in which you want to publish "environments": ["local", "development"] // Mention all environments in which you want to publish }